Lucas-C-Teixeira/Tax_Calculator/README.md

 # Understanding the Brazilian Tax System

-Before discussing the implementation, it is important to understand the problem this project aims to solve.
+Before discussing the implementation details, it is important to understand the taxes calculated by this system.

-Brazil has one of the most complex tax systems in the world.
-Individuals and businesses are subject to different taxation rules, calculation methods, and reporting requirements.
+Brazil has one of the most complex tax systems in the world, with different rules for individuals and businesses.
+This project focuses on two major federal taxes: IRPF (Individual Income Tax) and IRPJ (Corporate Income Tax).

 ## IRPF – Individual Income Tax

-IRPF stands for *Imposto de Renda da Pessoa Física* (Individual Income Tax).
-Taxpayers may reduce their taxable income through legally allowed deductions such as dependents and deductible expenses.
+IRPF (Imposto de Renda da Pessoa Física) is a progressive tax applied to an individual's annual income.
+The amount of tax owed depends on the taxpayer's taxable income after deductions.

+In this system, the user provides:

+Annual gross income
+Number of dependents
+Deductible expenses

+The application first calculates the taxable income:

+Taxable Income = Gross Income − Deductions

+After determining the taxable income, the system applies the official progressive tax brackets.
+Each portion of income is taxed according to its corresponding bracket, rather than applying a single rate to the entire income.

+This approach reproduces the way the Brazilian Federal Revenue Service calculates income tax.
+The final result includes:

+Taxable income
+Effective tax rate
+Total tax due

 ## IRPJ – Corporate Income Tax

-IRPJ stands for *Imposto de Renda da Pessoa Jurídica* (Corporate Income Tax).
+IRPJ (Imposto de Renda da Pessoa Jurídica) is the corporate income tax applied to businesses operating in Brazil.

-This project supports:
+The application supports two taxation regimes:

+Real Profit (Lucro Real)

+Under the Real Profit regime, taxes are calculated based on the company's actual profit.

+The system receives:

+Total revenue
+Total expenses

+The profit is calculated as:

+Profit = Revenue − Expenses

+If the company generates a profit, the IRPJ is calculated by applying the corresponding tax rate to that amount.
+Because the calculation uses the company's real financial results, this regime is generally more accurate but also more complex.

 ### Real Profit (Lucro Real)